ROBERT SIEGEL, HOST:

 And his gold medal in Beijing and his world championship in Berlin a year later are vivid examples of that in that he did not just win the race.
 He won them in a dominating fashion looking, as one U.S. sprinter said, like a high school runner running against grade school boys.

 SIEGEL: That's Tim Layden of Sports Illustrated.
 Usain Bolt is just one of several Jamaican men and women who are among the world's best sprinters.
 Why are Jamaican sprinters so good?
 I went to Kingston, Jamaica, where the country's top athletes train to find out.
 That story tomorrow on ALL THINGS CONSIDERED.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.